 The NPPF recognises the need to take decisions in accordance with Section 38 (6) but also makes clear that it is a material consideration in the determination of any planning application (paragraph 2).
 The main aim of the NPPF is to deliver Sustainable Development, with paragraph 11 the key principle for achieving this aim.
 The NPPF also goes on to state that development plan policies should be given due weight depending on their consistency with the aims and objectives of the Framework.
 The relevant development plan policies are considered to be consistent with the NPPF despite being adopted prior to the publication of the framework.

-Therefore it would be necessary to consider the degree to which the proposal complies with the polices of the development plan as a whole and whether there are any material considerations, such as the NPPF, which are inconsistent with the result of the application of the development plan as a whole.
+Therefore it would be necessary to consider the degree to which the proposal complies with the policies of the development plan as a whole and whether there are any material considerations, such as the NPPF, which are inconsistent with the result of the application of the development plan as a whole.

 In summary, the proposed development would be an acceptable addition to the site.
 The proposals are suitable in design terms and comply with policies CP1, CP8, CP10 and HE7 of the Oxford Local Plan 2001-2016, HP9 of the Sites and Housing Plan and CS18 of the Core Strategy and DH1 of the emerging Oxford Local Plan 2036.
 The proposals would not result in unacceptable harm to neighbouring amenity and are compliant with HP14 of the Sites and Housing Plan and H14 of the emerging Oxford Local Plan.
 The proposal would also not lead to unacceptable harm to protected trees and thereby complies with NE16 of the Oxford Local Plan 2001-2016.
 The proposal would not lead to an increase in flood risk and thereby complies with policy CS11.